 RPLND for stage I and IIA non-seminoma

-RPLND as a primary treatment for stage I and stage IIA non-seminoma helps reduce the risk of recurrence and is used to stage the cancer.
+RPLND as a main treatment for stage I and stage IIA non-seminoma helps reduce the risk of recurrence and is used to stage the cancer.
 About 25% of patients with clinical stage I non-seminoma who have an RPLND are found to have lymph nodes with cancer.
 In other words, the surgery shows that they have stage II disease.
-The risk of the cancer returning after treatment can be lowered to about 1% by giving 2 cycles of chemotherapy after the RPLND.
 Doctors are now able to better determine which stage I tumors are more likely to have spread to the lymph nodes or beyond, based on the results of the pathology tests performed on the tumor in the testicle after it is removed.
 Decisions about whether to have an RPLND may be based on the patient’s risk factors.
 RPLND is a reasonable treatment option when a patient can see a urologist with extensive experience with RPLND.
 If an RPLND is chosen for stage I non-seminoma, it is usually done within 6 weeks after orchiectomy.

 The main disadvantage of this surgery for stage I non-seminoma is that 70% of patients are cured by removing the testicle.
-For these men, a RPLND offers no curative benefit, although it does allow the man to avoid regular CT scans and may give him peace of mind.
+For these patients, a RPLND offers no curative benefit, although it does allow the patient to avoid regular CT scans and may offer peace of mind.

 RPLND to remove residual tumors after chemotherapy

 Masses smaller than 3 cm are usually left in place and monitored for changes with CT scans.
-Men with pure seminomas who have masses larger than 3 cm after chemotherapy may also have CT scans to monitor the cancer.
+Patients with pure seminoma who have masses larger than 3 cm after chemotherapy may also have CT scans to monitor the cancer.
 They may also have surgery to remove the masses or to take a tissue sample or receive a PET scan.
-If more masses are found during the PET scan, surgery is generally used to find out whether the masses contain cancer.
+If masses light up on the PET scan, surgery is generally used to find out whether the masses contain cancer.

 Side effects of RPLND

 Some patients may experience temporary side effects from RPLND, such as bowel obstruction (blockage) or infection.
-This procedure should not affect a man's ability to have an erection, orgasm, or sexual intercourse.
-However, it may cause infertility because it can damage the nerves that control ejaculation, which can cause men to be unable to ejaculate.
+This procedure should not affect the ability to have an erection, orgasm, or sexual intercourse.
+However, it may cause infertility because it can damage the nerves that control ejaculation, which can cause the inability to ejaculate.
 RPLND performed after chemotherapy is a more complex surgery and is more likely to cause the loss of ejaculation and other side effects.

-Men are encouraged to consider banking sperm before RPLND.
+Patients are encouraged to consider banking sperm before RPLND.
 There are surgical techniques that are usually successful at sparing the nerves involved with ejaculation when RPLND is done as the initial treatment for stage I or stage II cancer.
 However, these techniques are much less effective when RPLND is done to remove residual masses after chemotherapy.
-Men should talk about these concerns with their doctors before surgery.
+Talk about these concerns with your doctors before surgery.

 Other types of surgery to remove cancer remaining after chemotherapy

-After chemotherapy (see below), some men may have cancer remaining in the lungs, liver, other organs, or in the lymph nodes in the pelvis, chest, or neck.
-These tumors should also be removed if it is safe to do so.
+After chemotherapy (see below), some cancer may still remain in the lungs, liver, or other organs or in the lymph nodes in the pelvis, chest, or neck.
+For people with non-seminomas, these tumors should also be removed if it is safe to do so.
 This may involve surgery in more than 1 part of the body.
 This type of surgery is complex and requires an experienced team of surgeons.
 If only some of the remaining tumors can be removed, then surgery may not be performed.